HydraMeshnet/developer-portal/get_started.md

 ##### Wallet (Holder)

-An application that holds public and private keys and other information, such as verified claims or its representations.
+An application that holds public and private keys and other information, such as VCs or its representations.
 It can create a claim (a.k.a.: [Witness Request](/glossary?id=witness-request)) and sign it, thus transforming it to a [Signed Witness Request](/glossary?id=signed-witness-request).
 This ties the identity of the signer to the Witness Request.
 Once signed, the holder can send it to an Authority that verifies it.
 We call this process "witnessing", hence the name Witness Request.

 ##### Authority (Issuer)